Your BJJ Guide

 How to Use Constraints to Target Weak Spots in Your Game

-By introducing specific limitations or challenges during practice, constraint drills force you to confront the weakest aspects of your technique.
+By introducing specific limitations or challenges during practice, constraint drills force you to confront your technique’s weakest points.
 This focused pressure reveals the gaps you might otherwise ignore in free rolling.
 Rather than replicating the chaos of live sparring, constraints isolate variables—position, grips, movement, timing—so you can systematically refine each element.

 Identifying Holes in Your BJJ Game